7 PPC Tips Vital to Your Advertising Campaign

 Look for PPC keywords that land in the "sweet spot" between high relevancy and a low cost-per-click, which is the price you pay every time a prospect clicks on your ad.
 Cost-per-click varies by industry and search term; extremely crowded niches and popular keywords may cost many times more than less-popular niches and keywords.

-Pay-per-click ads typically appear on the top or sides of the search engine results pages for the applicable organic keyword search.
-Where your ad appears will make a difference in how it looks to the person searching.
+Pay-per-click ads appear on the top of the search engine results pages and sometimes at the bottom of the page for the applicable organic keyword search.

 3. Compelling, Catchy Copy Matters